nslxndr/Nominatim-Data-Analyser/docs/Pipes.md

 ## GeometryConverter

-Converts the data contains in the `geometry_holder` of the input dictionnary to the geometry class of type `geometry_type`.
+Converts the data contains in the `geometry_holder` of the input dictionary to the geometry class of type `geometry_type`.

 **Class name (type)** -> `GeometryConverter`